MLM Solutions

 The first thing is to define the compression rules, and you should include that in your compensation plan as well.

-As it’s dynamic compression, you have to apply the compression logic in the application, and it will automatically calculate the payout, keeping rules into consideration.
+As it’s dynamic compression, you have to set the compression logic in the application once, and it will automatically calculate the payout, keeping rules into consideration.

 The rules can be related to:

-• Whether you want to provide a grace period.
-Example: If a distributor is working well for the previous months and doesn’t pass the qualification for one month, do you still want him to get paid?
+Whether you want to provide a grace period.
+Example: If a distributor has been working well for the previous months and doesn’t meet the qualification for one month, do you still want him to get paid?
 If yes, then they won’t be skipped during multi-level marketing compression.
 Many MLM businesses do that to save distributors from getting demotivated.

 Dynamic MLM compression can’t function without being integrated with the qualification management tool.

 That’s because the qualification management tool sends the PV and sales information to the compression mechanism.
-Then, the compression tool decides whether it should skip the distributor based on the compression rules.
+Then, the compression tool decides whether the distributor will be skipped based on the compression rules.

 Once the first two steps are completed, it’s time to run simulations and “what if” scenarios to ensure that dynamic MLM compression is functioning as expected.

-As per the above added infographic, you only need to input the sales data.
+Based on the infographic shown earlier, you only need to input the sales data.
 The system will check if the person qualifies or not.
 If they qualify, no compression is applied.
 However, the compression system also checks for “exception rules” before skipping the distributor.

 Usually, straightforward qualified/not-qualified simulations don’t cause issues.
 However, it’s important to check how exception rules are applied.
 If there’s a gap between the on-paper logic and real-life application, go back to step one and make the required changes.